Glossary

 Redeem

-A construct present in State Extension which reference a previously-declared Valency.
+A construct present in State Extension which references a previously-declared Valency.

 Schema

-A declarative piece of code which contains the set of variables, rules and business logic according to which an RGB contract works.
+A declarative piece of code that contains the set of variables, rules, and business logic according to which an RGB contract works.

 Link